Sign In Register

 Food & Exercise

-Mendon has an average annual temperature of 53°F (12°C).
+Mendon experiences four distinct seasons with an average annual temperature of 53°F (12°C).
 Winters average 26°F in January while summers reach 77°F in July.
-Annual precipitation is 38.7 inches.
-The area enjoys 266 sunny days per year.
+The area gets 266 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 38.7 inches.
+The area receives 4.8 inches of snow annually.
 Air quality is rated Good with a median AQI of 41.
+The city sits at an elevation of 709 feet.

 Temperature